Courcelle's theorem: Proof strategy and complexity

 G_{1} ∪ H and G_{2} ∪ H behave the same with respect to F: either they both model F or they both do not model F. This is an equivalence relation, and it can be shown by induction on the length of F that (when the sizes of T and F are both bounded) it has finitely many equivalence classes.

 A tree decomposition of a given graph G consists of a tree and, for each tree node, a subset of the vertices of G called a bag.
 It must satisfy two properties: for each vertex v of G, the bags containing v must be associated with a contiguous subtree of the tree, and for each edge uv of G, there must be a bag containing both u and v.

 The vertices in a bag can be thought of as the terminals of a subgraph of G, represented by the subtree of the tree decomposition descending from that bag.
 When G has bounded treewidth, it has a tree decomposition in which all bags have bounded size, and such a decomposition can be found in fixed-parameter tractable time.
 Moreover, it is possible to choose this tree decomposition so that it forms a binary tree, with only two child subtrees per bag.
 Therefore, it is possible to perform a bottom-up computation on this tree decomposition, computing an identifier for the equivalence class of the subtree rooted at each bag by combining the edges represented within the bag with the two identifiers for the equivalence classes of its two children.

 The size of the automaton constructed in this way is not an elementary function of the size of the input MSO formula.
 This non-elementary complexity is necessary, in the sense that (unless P = NP) it is not possible to test MSO properties on trees in a time that is fixed-parameter tractable with an elementary dependence on the parameter.

+An alternative approach works by translating the model checking problem into an instance of the Boolean satisfiability problem, which is achieved by carefully guiding the translation along a tree decomposition to keep the treewidth blowup as small as possible.
+As a direct consequence, one obtains nearly tight runtime upper bounds under the Exponential time hypothesis.
+Indeed, the resulting tower height (in the number of quantifier alternations) of the runtime bound is expected to be optimal.

+By substituting the underlying dynamic programming algorithm for Boolean satisfiability problem with one for Maximum satisfiability problem or %E2%99%AFSAT, one immediately obtains corresponding runtime upper bounds for the optimization or counting version, respectively.